List of Urusei Yatsura characters: Ryunosuke Fujinami

 Ryunosuke Fujinami (藤波 竜之介, Fujinami Ryūnosuke), nicknamed "Ryu" (竜), is a female student at Tomobiki High who has been raised as a boy by her eccentric father.
 Wanting a male heir to take over the family's beach cafe, Ryunosuke's father gave her a masculine name and raised her as a boy her whole life.
 Although Ryunosuke is interested in living like a girl, her father does everything he can to prevent this and denies her the chance to even try on female clothing.
 As such she wears the male student uniform at school, and is often treated as male.
 Ryunosuke is kind, but has been raised to fight and is constantly antagonized by her father into destructive fights, one of which results in the family cafe being destroyed.
 The two move to Tomobiki and move into the high school, which Ryunosuke attends while her father runs the school shop.

 Members of both sexes are attracted to Ryunosuke; for example, she receives more Valentine's Day cards than even Mendo, due to getting them from boys and girls alike.
 She is quite sensitive about being called a boy, and will do almost anything to convince the unknowing person that she is in fact a girl; often when this happens, her father will suddenly show up just to interfere and keep them believing that she is a boy.
 Ryunosuke's greatest desire is to behave appropriately for her gender, but she had no female role models growing up and therefore does not really know what that entails.
 Exacerbating this is the fact that Ryunosuke's father has often lied to her to suit his own desires, and she never had any reason not to believe him.
 But since associating with people other than her father, she is learning that many things he said were lies, and now knows better than to believe him.
 About the only thing he can consistently trick her with is information about her mother, of which he never really reveals anything, using it as yet another way to trick or just make fun of Ryunosuke.
 Late in the series, Ryunosuke encounters the ghosts of her father's friend and his son, Nagisa, whom it had been decided would marry Ryunosuke.
 Events happen and Nagisa gets brought back to life.
 However, he has the same, though reversed, quirk in his upbringing as Ryunosuke: he was raised as a girl, and as such acts like and dresses as a girl.
 Despite this, he is even stronger than Ryunosuke, which she doesn't really like.
 As things happen, he ends up moving in with Ryunosuke and her father.
 Animerica cited the gender-bending Ryunosuke as a prototype for Ukyo Kuonji in Takahashi's later series Ranma ½.
-Ryunosuke is voiced by Mayumi Tanaka (first series) and Ayahi Takagaki (second series) in Japanese and Morgan Jarrett in English.
+Ryunosuke is voiced by Mayumi Tanaka (first series) and Ayahi Takagaki (second series) in Japanese, and by Morgan Jarrett in English.